 After radical prostatectomy in a few days set drip intravenous infusion into a vein in the arm and the tube (catheter) to drain urine from the bladder and fluids from surgical wounds.
 In few days catheter is removed.
 On the operational period the doctor prescribes pain relief and antibiotics.

 Hospitalization for such operations may be 3-7 days, depending on the complexity of the operation and patient condition.

 Radiotherapy – the influence on the body a high energy X-rays or electron beams to kill cancer cells.
 External radiation therapy is usually daily sessions from Sunday to Thursday, with a rest at the weekend.
 Typically, radiation therapy lasts 4-8 weeks.

-When conformal therapy (CRT) with the construction of 3D images, the computer generates radiation beams carefully so as to conform to the shape of the prostate gland, thereby reducing the likelihood of damage normal cells in neighboring organs such as the bladder and rectum.
-This reduces the side effects of radiation therapy and allows to deliver the highest possible dose to the cancer cells.
+When conformal therapy (CRT) with the construction of 3D images is used, the computer generates radiation beams carefully so as to conform to the shape of the prostate gland, thereby reducing the likelihood of damage normal cells in neighboring organs such as the bladder and rectum.
+This approach reduces the side effects of radiation therapy and allows to deliver the highest possible dose to the cancer cells.
 This is the most effective method.

 IMRT is a more complex type of conformal radiation therapy and allows the physician radiologist varied doses of radiation required different parts of the tumor.